 The Council has a lengthy tradition of nurturing talent through apprenticeship programmes and is a keen supporter of the 'earn while you learn scheme'.
-The combination of workplace training and college study provides apprenticeships with the opportunity to gain valuable skills and knowledge, as well as a nationally-recognised qualification.
+The combination of workplace training and college study provides apprentices with the opportunity to gain valuable skills and knowledge, as well as a nationally-recognised qualification.

-Since 2020, the Council has taken on 41 apprenticeships, up to degree-level apprenticeships and was awarded Apprenticeship Employer of the Year at the Grantham College 2023 Awards evening.
+Since 2020, the Council has provided 41 apprenticeships up to degree-level and was awarded Apprenticeship Employer of the Year in the Grantham College 2023 Awards.